17air/1008/README.md

 # Cardify

-Cardify is a Kotlin Android sample that blends Google Maps, Jetpack Compose UI, a Room-powered local cache, and Firebase services to deliver an offline-friendly social gathering experience.
-Users can discover nearby groups on a map, manage their own meetups, and chat in real time with other participants.
+Cardify is a Kotlin Android sample that blends Google Maps, Jetpack Compose UI, and a Room-powered local cache to deliver an offline-friendly social gathering experience.
+Users can discover nearby groups on a map, manage their own meetups, and explore smart tag suggestions – all without any network services beyond the map tiles themselves.

 ## Features
 - 🗺️ **Google Maps home screen** that launches by default, centers on the user's location, and shows every group as a marker.
-- 📋 **Composable navigation flow** covering the map, group list, detail, creation, chat, and management screens.
+- 📋 **Composable navigation flow** covering the map, group list, detail, creation, joined, and management screens.
-- 🧭 **Floating action menu** for quick access to joined groups, creating a new group, or managing the groups you lead.
 - 🗄️ **Room local database** seeded from bundled JSON (`seed_groups.json`, `recommended_tags.json`, `tag_embeddings.json`) to ensure sample meetups appear instantly offline.
-- 🔄 **Realtime Firestore sync** that mirrors remote changes into the local cache and keeps chat messages live across devices.
 - 🏷️ **Smart tag suggestions** that combine cosine-similarity embeddings with prefix matching so users can add relevant tags in a single tap.
-- 💬 **Group chat** streams backed by Firestore snapshot listeners for immediate message delivery.

 ## Project Structure
 ```